Parent Reports - Creating and Editing Report Templates

 Deleting Parent Report Templates

-Deleting a template will permanently remove it and it will no longer be available to use going forward.
+Deleting a template will permanently remove it, and it will no longer be available to create new parent reports.

-In this scenario, the deleted template will still appear in the Reports > Parent Reports Template list but it will be greyed out and include deleted in brackets after the name.
+Any deleted templates will still appear in the Reports > Parent Reports Template filter list (if you have any created reports for the selected academic year) but it will be greyed out and include deleted in brackets after the name.

 How did we do?